Jesus and Aslan will share Theatre 29 stage

-Jesus the messiah and Aslan the lion, will take turns on the Theatre 29 stage in 2020.
+TWENTYNINE PALMS — Jesus, the messiah, and Aslan, the lion, will take turns on the Theatre 29 stage in 2020.

-Both will be featured in shows that were previewed for theater supporters during a gala night at Theatre 29, 73637 Sullivan Road.
+Both will be featured in shows that were previewed for theater supporters during a gala night at Theatre 29, 73637 Sullivan Road, Wednesday, Sept.
+18.

 After mingling with Theatre 29 volunteers and enjoying hors d’oeuvre, water and soda, theater lovers heard about the shows that will grace the community theater stage in the coming year.